Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Mutual support groups like Alcoholics Anonymous (AA) and other 12-step programs are also popular therapies in alcohol addiction treatment.
 These programs provide peer support for people quitting or reducing their drinking.3

-These support groups are often combined with treatment led by health professionals and can provide a valuable added layer of support.
+These support groups are often combined with treatment led by health professionals and can offer valuable support.

 However, the three most common lengths of rehab programs are: